-- Ensure that all the Federal and State mandated financial conflict of interest (COI) disclosures required by your sponsor have been met.
+- PDs/PIs are responsible for ensuring that all the Federal and State mandated financial conflict of interest (COI) disclosures required by the sponsor have been met.

-PIs applying for funding from sponsors that have COI requirements must disclose outside financial interest(s) or obligation(s) that have the potential, whether real or perceived, to bias a research project or cause harm to human subjects participating in a research project.
+PDs/PIs applying for funding from sponsors that have COI requirements must ensure that all covered personnel involved in the project disclose outside financial interest(s) or obligation(s) that have the potential, whether real or perceived, to bias a research project or cause harm to human subjects participating in a research project.

 California State Law requires disclosures from PIs and Co-PIs applying for funds from non-governmental agencies except those on the FPPC Exempt List.